-In our free initial consultation we will review your assets, your wishes and the best way to make sure you and your heirs are provided for.
+In our initial consultation, we will review your assets, your wishes and the best way to make sure you and your heirs are provided for.
 We will send you a questionnaire to complete that will show your family picture, your goals and your finances.
 In our meeting we will quote you a fee based upon the work and complexity involved.
 The key to any estate planning is to know that having a will, or a trust, is not mere document preparation, but seeing how your assets work with your written documents.
 Having a well written will is very important but, even more importantly, you need to know how all of your assets are distributed upon your death as your will may control few of your assets.

 Our basic fee to complete a last will and testament is $400 for a single person, $500 for a couple.
 Our pricing includes an analysis of your wishes, review and execution of your document(s), discussion of assets and beneficiaries, and among other matters.

-Please call us today to help you!
+Please call us today so we can help you!

 Who should serve as my health care surrogate in Florida?

 Choosing your Healthcare Surrogate in Florida is one of the most important decisions you can make in estate an incapacity planning.
 Your health surrogate is the person who will make your healthcare decisions and generally advocate for you as you age or experience a disease process.
 While we typically associate your surrogate with helping with end-of-life issues associated with your living will, the surrogate’s duties are broader than this.
 The surrogate may need to help you move to assisted living or nursing home, may need to help arrange home care, may need to attend doctor's appointments and much, much more.

 Choosing a surrogate may not be as easy as you think.
 To help you make the right decisions, you should review the following list of questions to as part of the decision tree.
 Ask yourself, does your nominated HCS have the following attributes:

 1. Would be willing to speak on your behalf?